DFE-Digital/apply-for-teacher-training/app/views/content/cookies_candidate.md

 * remember who you are when you have logged in so we can show you your information and information relevant to you
 * Apply for teacher training cookies aren’t used to identify you personally.

-Find out more about [how to manage cookies](http://www.aboutcookies.org/).

 ## How we use cookies

 ### Measuring website usage (Google Analytics)